MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ### Using Toolkit

-Use Toolkit to rebuild the GL00105 table, re-create Dex Procs, rebuild ndexes, re- create tables, and check identities of tables all within Microsoft Dynamics GP.
+Use Toolkit to rebuild the GL00105 table, re-create Dex Procs, rebuild indexes, re-create tables, and check identities of tables all within Microsoft Dynamics GP.

 > [!IMPORTANT]
 > This tool requires that the user be logged in as “sa.”

-**To rebuild the GL00105 table:**
+#### To rebuild the GL00105 table

 1. To rebuild the GL00105 table, select Rebuild GL00105 in the Toolkit Options group.